 In the past, condensate drain pans were built of metal.
 Then, HVAC specialists discovered that water created rust that ate at the metal creating holes and leaks.
 Since then, condensate drain pans have been made of plastic.

-The condensate drain pan is meant to collect water that results from the air conditioning process.
-When homeowners do not use air conditioning, they opt for heating in the colder months.
-Because the condensate drain pan is located right by the furnace, either on top of below, it is in the path of hot air with each heating cycle.
-The constant batter of heat sucks out the moisture of these plastic pans.
+The condensate drain pan is meant to collect excess water generated during the air conditioning process.
+However, during the cold winter months, many homeowners only use the furnace.
+Because the condensate drain pan is located either directly above or directly below the furnace, the drain pain gets a blast of hot air with each heating cycle.
+The constant battery of heat sucks out the moisture of these plastic pans.
 Eventually, it leads to cracks.

 A cracked pan is unable to hold water.
-When homeowners return to air conditioning, water slips through the cracks of the pan, either pooling at the bottom or trickling throughout the furnace interior.
+When air conditioning season starts in the spring, water slips through the cracks of the pan, and can pool at the bottom or trickle throughout the furnace interior.

-In addition, the drain itself can clog.
-This can result from a dirty air filter, foreign obstruction or simply old age.
-In this instance, water never makes it through the condensate drain line.
+The drain itself can also clog.
+This can result from a dirty air filter, foreign obstruction, or simply old age.
+When this happens, water never makes it through the condensate drain line.
 Instead, water backups and fills the condensate drain pan.
 Unfortunately, these pans are not designed to carry large amounts of water.
-They’re quite shallow, and built to hold water for a short amount of time as water should empty through the condensate line.
+They’re quite shallow and built to hold water for a short amount of time.
+When they work correctly, water is constantly cycling through the condensate line.
 In the event of an overflow from a clog, water drips backward toward the furnace.

 Homeowners who find water pooling anywhere around their central air system should contact their HVAC specialist.
 Quickly finding repairs saves time, money and trouble that could avoid more permanent and serious damages.

-Service Champions Heating & Air Conditioning is the only Diamond Certified HVAC provider for Orange and Los Angeles Counties.
+Service Champions Plumbing, Heating & Air Conditioning is the only Diamond Certified HVAC provider for Orange, Riverside, San Bernardino and Los Angeles Counties.
 Our technicians lead in superior technical care for furnaces and air conditioners.

 Homeowners of Southern California rely on our expertise and experience for exceptional HVAC service and genuine customer care.
 Your satisfaction is guaranteed.

 For the best in home comfort and peace of mind, rely on Service Champions.
-Complete the form below or speak to a friendly call center representative for further assistance.
+Call the number at the top of the screen or click here to request an appointment online.